Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapter 4 of *Programming and Mathematical Thinking*
 - Chapter 3 of *Doing Math with Python*

+### Week Five: September 28, 2020 to October 2, 2020

+- How do I use debugging statements to better understand the behavior of functions that use iteration and recursion to perform mathematical operations such as computing the factorial sequence, the square of a number, and the mean and median of a sequence of numbers?

+**Reading Assignments**

+- All previously assigned chapters in *Programming and Mathematical Thinking*
+- All previously assigned chapters in *Doing Math with Python*

 ## Calendar Overview

 ### August